iso1983/LinearRegression/README.md

-**Note that if the slope is 13 let's say its run value will be 1 , why? remember any whole number has a denominator of 1 so the slope becomes**
+**Note that if the slope is 13 let's say its run value will be 1 , why? remember any whole number has a denominator of 1 so the slope becomes:**

 **m = 13 / 1**